By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Many people drink or use drugs to celebrate, at some point, sometimes the very first time, they go to extremes and develops a substance use disorder.
 Someone who drinks only one time a year, say for New Years, but over the last three years received two DUI’s and was arrested once for a bar fight clearly has an alcohol use disorder.

 - Most teens who begin to use substances report the reasons they first tried substances was because it sounded like “fun.”
-Latter in the process of developing a substance use disorder they will report that they do it “socially” and eventually that it has stopped being “fun” and now they continue with the drug or behavior because it is difficult and painful to stop.
+Later in the process of developing a substance use disorder, they will report that they do it “socially” and eventually that it has stopped being “fun” and now they continue with the drug or behavior because it is difficult and painful to stop.

 While there are many factors involved there is increasing evidence that there are not two kinds of people “normal happy” ones and “addicts” but that for reasons we do not yet fully understand at some point a behavior or a substance can alter brain functioning and result in an addiction.
 Describing people who take prescribed medications and develop tolerance, withdrawals and a physical addiction as not being addicts is, in my opinion, a distinction without a genuine difference.